nielsenjared/nielsenjared.github.io/content/blog/algorithm-towers-hanoi/index.md

 | 3         |         |         | 1, 2     | Tower 2      |             | Tower 3     |

-TODO
+Our _origin_ is whichever tower we are moving from and our _goal_ is whichever tower we are moving to.
+These aren't necessarily towers one and three, respectively.
+With each move, nothing happens with the `stage` tower, it's simply holding the disc(s) from a previous move.

-Since we're getting abstract, let's use parameter names for the towers we'll be passing to our `move discs` function: `origin`, `stage`, and `goal`.
-We can see above that with each move each tower TODO.
-Let's see what it looks like when `disc count` is 3:
+Let's see what it looks like when `disc count` is equal to 3:

 | Move #    | Tower 1 | Tower 2 | Tower 3   | `origin`      | `stage`       | `goal`        |
 | ---       | ---     | ---     | ---       | ---           | ---           | ---           |